-SESSION CONTENT TIMING b to analyse, review, and respond to the performance evaluation if more than one performance evaluation is to be done) (<2 hrs) (optional MCV Resource Part 3: Organising and using findings, and addressing challenges After the performance evaluation has been implemented, this meeting will be used to review the findings from the first round, review any implications for the next round, and address any issues raised by the first round.
-1 hour, 30 minutes Use a participatory exercise to raise and discuss challenges related to the evaluation and to the SPH intervention and how to address them.
+SESSION TOPIC CONTENT AND PROCESS TIMING TEAM MEETING 5b to analyse, review, and respond to the performance evaluation (optional meeting if more than one performance evaluation is to be done) (<2 hrs) MCV Resource Part 3: Organising and using findings, and addressing challenges After the performance evaluation has been implemented, this meeting will be used to review the findings and address any issues from the first round, and to assess implications for the next round.
+Use a participatory exercise to raise and discuss challenges related to the evaluation and to the SPH intervention and how to address them.
 Summarise what has been discussed and check for consensus.
-For the next meeting: Identify any remaining challenges and any follow-up actions that should be carried over to the next meeting.
+1 hour, 30 minutes For the next meeting: Identify any remaining challenges and any follow-up actions that should be carried over to the next meeting.
 Read MCV Resource Part 4 before the next meeting.
-You may need to schedule additional time to review the results and their implications for the SPH intervention and evaluation. Т EAM MEETING 6 to plan the outcome evaluation (1⁄2 day) MCV Resource Part 4: Implementing an outcome evaluation- measures Introduce why and when to do an outcome evaluation (drawing from MCV Part 4).
+You may need to schedule additional time to review the results and their implications for the SPH intervention and evaluation.
+TE AM MEETING 6 to plan the outcome evaluation (1⁄2 day) MCV Resource Part 4: Implementing an outcome evaluation- measures Introduce why and when to do an outcome evaluation (drawing from MCV Part 4).
 Introduce the eight key questions/types of information to be gathered in an outcome evaluation (MCV Part 4).
-Work as a team with Worksheet 4.1a to identify the measures/ 1 hour indicators to collect for the outcome evaluation Have the charts for Worksheet 2.3 and 3.1b available as you may use information from them.
-Check how you will use the measures to avoid collecting more than you need!
+Work as a team with Worksheet 4.1a to identify the measures/ indicators to collect for the outcome evaluation.
+Have the charts for Worksheet 2.3 and 3.1b available as you may use information from them.
+Double check the plan for using the measures to avoid collecting more information than is needed.
 Discuss and agree on the final measures.
 Hang the final chart from Worksheet 4.1a on the wall for all to see and take a short break!
-MCV Resource Part 4: Implementing an outcome evaluation- methods Introduce the methods for gathering different areas of evidence for the outcome evaluation (drawing on MCV Part 4 and using the methods table as a visual prompt).
-2 hours Work with Worksheet 4.1b to identify the methods for the information you want to collect in the outcome evaluation.
+1 hour MCV Resource Part 4: Implementing an outcome evaluation- methods Introduce the methods for gathering different areas of evidence for the outcome evaluation (drawing on MCV Part 4 and using the methods table as a visual prompt).
+Work with Worksheet 4.1b to identify the methods for the information you want to collect in the outcome evaluation.
 It may be useful to break into smaller groups and have each group work on identifying methods for one of the categories of evidence.
 Present and discuss the methods in plenary to reach consensus.
-When discussing the methods, check if:1.
-They are the same as those used in the performance evaluation?2.
-They are easy/feasible to implement, and if they will yield high-quality evidence?3.
+When discussing the methods, check if: They are the same as those used in the performance evaluation?
+They are easy/feasible to implement, and if they will yield high-quality evidence?
 They are suited to the local community involved and if they will reach all intended (equity)?
+2 hours